If your light fixture isn’t working properly how can you tell if you should do a ballast repair vs ballast replacement?

 Deciding between a ballast repair vs ballast replacement will really depend on several things.
 Don’t rely on your skill level or your electrical knowledge.
 Always hire a certified electrician.

 Why A Ballast Replacement Is Safer than Repair

 The methods used for reducing voltage inside the ballast will depend on the lamp being lit and the light components inside.
-The different types of lights that include ballasts are LEDs lights, fluorescent lights, halogens, and HID/Metal Halides.
+Different types of lights that include ballasts include LEDs lights, fluorescent lights, halogens, and HID/Metal Halides.

-Resistors, inductors, and capacitors are used in these lighting sources, sometimes in combination, to provide the required voltage at a consistent rate to the lamp.
+These lighting sources use resistors, inductors, and capacitors.
+Sometimes they are used in combination to provide the required voltage at a consistent rate to the lamp.